MicrosoftDocs/community-content/community-content/content/compare-extensibility-options-azure-logic-apps-standard.md

 - **Encapsulation of complex processes**: The ability to move complex logic from your workflow simplifies your overall solution and gives you better control of your complex components.
 - **Simplified deployments**: Custom code functions become part of your Logic Apps workspace, so they're available across multiple workflows in the target application.
 This tight coupling reinforces code reusability and central management, to help simplify your deployments and source control.
 - **Support for multiple .NET versions**: You can [create custom code projects](/azure/logic-apps/create-run-custom-code-functions) by using one of the following versions of .NET:
-  - .NET Framework: Reuse legacy components in application modernization scenarios, like BizTalk migration.
+  - **.NET Framework**: Reuse legacy components in application modernization scenarios, like BizTalk migration.
-  - .NET 8: Extend your application without creating additional Azure resources, by using modern .NET components.
+  - **.NET 8**: Extend your application without creating additional Azure resources, by using modern .NET components.

 ### Considerations